 Dr. Jessica Piasecki née Coulson, PhD

 Former Stockport Grammar pupil, Dr Jessica Piasecki née Coulson, PhD.
-(OS 2008), is now the third fastest female in British marathon history after clocking 2:22.27 at the Seville Marathon in February 2022.
+(OS 2008), is now the second fastest female in British marathon history after clocking 2:22.27 at the Seville Marathon in February 2022.
 Jessica previously held the title of third fastest female after running the Florence Marathon in 2:25:29 in November 2019.

-The win puts Jessica in third place on the British all-time list behind marathon world record holder Paula Radcliffe (2:15:25) and two-time Olympian Mara Yamauchi (2:23:19).
+The win puts Jessica in second place on the British all-time list behind marathon world record holder Paula Radcliffe (2:15:25), and overtaking two-time Olympian Mara Yamauchi’s second place record (2:23:19).
 She also recorded the second-fastest time in the history of the Asics Firenze Marathon, winning the World Athletics Bronze Label road race on her debut at the distance.
-This result has seen Jessica selected to represent Great Britain for the Tokyo Olympics.
+This result saw Jessica selected to represent Great Britain at the Tokyo Olympics in 2021.

 On her Seville Marathon record, Jessica said: